Itozee/1205-week9/README.md

 I will build appropriate visuals for the problem set which specifically aims to address the following question.

--- How do the countries compare to the region it is apart of in terms of average fertility
+-- How does the country associated with my student ID (100871852) compare to the region it is apart of in terms of average fertility

--- How does Life expectancy change, decade to decade ?
+-- How does Life expectancy in the country associated with my student ID (100871852) change, decade to decade ?

--- Any relationship between Life Expectancy and Fertility ?
+-- Any relationship between Life Expectancy and Fertility in the country associated with my student ID (100871852)?

 # Tools

 The project utilized Python in Visual Studio Code and Microsoft Excel.

-The libraries that will be loaded into pythone for this analysis are;
+The libraries that will be loaded into python for this analysis are;
 -- Pandas

 -- Openpyxl (Microsoft Excel)